johnreynolds3d/Perceptron/README.md

 I've been using Valgrind to highlight potential memory issues.

-To test with Valgrind
+To test with Valgrind, run
 ```
 # sh test.sh
 ```

 ## Credits
 This project is based on Penny de Byl's fabulous 'A Beginner's Guide To Machine Learning with Unity': https://www.udemy.com/course/machine-learning-with-unity/

-## License

-MIT &copy; John Reynolds